JellyTitan/Sofle-Pico/README.md

 ### Notable changes
 * Improved labeling and footprint masking to poke-yoke the build process.
 * 3 degree rotation of the innermost thumb key.
+* Added additional sockets for OLEDs, so no OLED jumpers are needed.
 * Sofle V1 & V2 firmware is not compatible due to the complete rewire for pi pico.
 * Added drill holes above the mini-e hole to allow for easier tweezer placement.
 * MCU footprints side-by-side to reduce potential shorts.